 Hormonal skin changes may occur during puberty, menstruation, pregnancy, menopause, or in polycystic ovarian syndrome (PCOS).
 The cause of PCOS is not entirely understood.
 However, hormone imbalances, specifically excess testosterone (hyperandrogenism) and insulin resistance, are common signs.

-Testosterone, dehydroepiandrosterone sulfate (DHEA-S), and dihydrotestosterone (DHT) stimulate sebaceous gland growth and sebum production, leading to clogged pores and acne.
+Testosterone, dehydroepiandrosterone sulfate (DHEA-S), and dihydrotestosterone (DHT) may support sebaceous gland growth and sebum production, which can lead to clogged pores and acne.

-On the contrary, estrogens have the opposite effect, inhibiting these male androgen hormones.
-Estrogen inhibits the growth and function of sebaceous glands; therefore, the function of these glands depends on the estrogen/androgen ratio.
+On the contrary, estrogens may have the opposite effect, potentially inhibiting these male androgen hormones.
+Estrogen may inhibit the growth and function of sebaceous glands; therefore, the function of these glands may depend on the estrogen/androgen ratio.

 Diet

-Studies reveal the impact of nutrition and diet on acne and skin health.
-Consuming high-glycemic foods and dairy products increases insulin and insulin-like growth factor-1 (IGF1) levels.
-Elevated insulin levels can stimulate oil gland formation and production and raise androgen levels, which may lead to increased breakouts.
+Studies suggest that nutrition and diet can impact acne and skin health.
+Consuming high-glycemic foods and dairy products may increase insulin and insulin-like growth factor-1 (IGF1) levels.
+Elevated insulin levels can stimulate oil gland formation and production and raise androgen levels, which may contribute to increased breakouts.

 Refined sugars and carbohydrates are high-glycemic foods.
 Those who have sensitivities to certain foods, such as dairy, soy, or gluten, may experience acne as a manifestation.